anabeloff/usefulScripts/README.md

 - field: Character string vector of names for attributes in the 9th column of GFF file.
 If specified, additional columns with attributes names will created.

 #### Usage:

+For example,  GFF3 in 9th column contains annatations gene ID and Name, which appears something like that:
+"ID=GENE0809;Name=PTEN"

+If you specify 'field' option in the function it will extract IDs and Names, and place them in individual columns named accordingly.

 ```
 # Default options